-With Ukraine coming under attack from Russia, the EU is keen to support Kyiv and forge closer links.
+Even before Ukraine came under attack from Russia in February 2022, the EU was keen to support Kyiv and forge closer links.
 Find out how.

 Since withdrawing from the Soviet Union in 1991, Ukraine has been keen to pursue its own path, including forging closer links with the rest of Europe.